 There is no denying that Salvador Dali'is one of the most famous, and much appreciated artists of the 20th century; but, there is also much conflict that revolves around him, and the work he did.
 Many who are critics of the artist, claim that following the short stint that he had as a surrealist, he did very little, if any work that contributed to the art world, and to his career in general.
 On the flip side, there are others who appreciate his work, and visions.
 In fact, there is more than one museum that has been opened, which celebrates the artist, and which showcases quite a few of the pieces that Salvador Dali'contributed to the art world, during the course of his career.

+Although actively engaged throughout his life in a serious dialogue with the history of world art which ranged from Renaissance Art masters Michelangelo, William Shakespeare to Cubism Picasso and Dadaism Max Ernst - Dali's aspirations always remained courageously and even chauvinistically of this continent.
 In the future, when Dali's paintings have fallen into the proper perspective with the work of artists of all periods, much that seems significant to us today may lose its interest.
-However, he will always stand out as one of the very few twentieth-century painters who combines a profound respect for the traditions of the past with intensely modern feelings.
+However, Dali will always stand out as one of the very few twentieth-century painters who combines a profound respect for the traditions of the past with intensely modern feelings.
 People will always look at his work because of his extremely personal and always surprising imagination, for that is where his genius lies.

 The secret of my influence has always been that it remained secret. ”